mendix/docs/content/en/docs/appstore/modules/advanced-audit-trail/_index.md

 ### 1.3 Limitations

-* Advanced Audit Trail contains an [add-on module](/refguide/consume-add-on-modules-and-solutions/).
 * On Mendix Cloud XS [resource packs](/developerportal/deploy/mendix-cloud-deploy/#resource-pack), your app may run out of memory due to too many objects of the `ScheduledEventInformation` type being created.

 ### 1.4 Prerequisites

-* You need to use Advanced Audit Trail with Studio Pro versions starting with [9.12](/releasenotes/studio-pro/9.12/).
+* You need to use Advanced Audit Trail with Studio Pro versions starting with [9.24.18](/releasenotes/studio-pro/9.24/#92418).
 * You need to have a [subscription](#obtain-license-key) to the Advanced Audit Trail solution to store your data in an external data storage that runs in the Mendix Cloud.

 ### 1.5 Dependencies